lxxxxl/linux-notes/README.md

 2. Press and hold Power On OR Channel+ button on TV
 3. Power on TV while holding button
 4. Hold button 20 seconds more while factory reset screen apperas

+## Fix for "A stop job is running ..."
+on /etc/systemd/logind.conf uncomment this line:
+> KillUserProcesses=true

+on /etc/systemd/system.conf uncomment this lines:
+> DefaultTimeoutStartSec=3s
+> DefaultTimeoutStopSec=3s
+> TimeoutSec=3s